menegax/SENG302-Organ-Donation-Management-System/doc/manual_tests/gui_procedure_form_test.md

 6. An error alert is displayed stating "Field input(s) are invalid!"
 7. Select the error alert 'OK' button
 8. The 'Add Procedure' screen will be shown
+9. The summary textField will be highlighted red
-9. Select the 'done' button
+10. Select the 'Cancel' button
-10. The 'Procedures' screen will be shown
+11. The 'Procedures' screen will be shown
-11. There is no null procedure displayed in either pending or previous procedures tables
+12. There is no procedure with summary " " with current date displayed in either pending or previous procedures tables

 ### A procedure application with a summary containing special character(s) will be invalid